May 19th, 1536

 Anne’s attendant helped her to remove a dark-grey damask cloak.
 Beneath this, she wore an under-dress of deep crimson.
 She stroked her slender neck with trembling fingers.

-Clad in black from head to toe, the expensive swordsman from Calais, (no clumsy axeman for this former bedmate of the king) knelt at her feet.
+Clad in black from head to toe, the expensive swordsman from Calais (no clumsy axeman for this former bedmate of the king) knelt at her feet.

 “Madame, I crave your Majesty’s pardon for I am ordered to do my duty, ” the Swordsman said in French, a language Anne Boleyn knew so well it could have been her first.

 Quietly saying the customary word, “willingly,” Anne handed to him his fee, a payment meant to ensure her of a quick death.
 She then stepped closer towards the crowd, and cleared her throat.
-The speech she said to the crowd had such impact that the king later refused the right of a future ‘about to be executed’ wife to address witnesses assembled to watch a savage death. (i)
+The speech she said to the crowd had such impact that the king later refused the right of a future ‘about to be executed’ wife to address witnesses assembled to watch such a savage death. (i)

 “Good Christian people – I am come hither to die, for according to the law, and by law, I am judged to die, and therefore will speak nothing against it.
 I come hither to accuse no man, nor speak anything of that whereof I am accused and condemned to die.
 But I prayed God to save the King, and send him long to reign over you-for a gentler nor merciful prince there was never; and to me he was ever a good, a gentle and sovereign lord.
 And if any person will meddle with my cause, I require them to judge the best.
 And thus I take my leave of the world, and of you all, and I heartily desire you all to pray for me.”